DepressedPenguin/QY2MP3_PROJECT/README.md

 <h1>QY2MP3</h1>
 <b>QY2MP3 is a web application that allows users to convert YouTube video URLs into downloadable MP3 songs using an API.<b/>
 <h2>Overview</hh2>
-QY2MP3 simplifies the process of converting YouTube videos into MP3 format, making it convenient for users to enjoy their favorite songs offline.
-By leveraging the provided API, users can seamlessly convert YouTube URLs into MP3 files with ease.
+<p>QY2MP3 simplifies the process of converting YouTube videos into MP3 format, making it convenient for users to enjoy their favorite songs offline.
+By leveraging the provided API, users can seamlessly convert YouTube URLs into MP3 files with ease.</p>

 <h3>Features</h3>
 <li>Convert YouTube video URLs to MP3 format.</li>